floiseau/PhD_Thesis_Template/README.md

 └── README.md
 ```
 The different files are listed below.
 - `PhD_Thesis.tex` is the main file.
-It contains the preamble of the document and inputs the title page and the chapters.
+It contains the user preamble and inputs the title page, the chapters ...
+- `lmpsthesis.cls` is the class file for the `lmpsthesis` custom class.
+It contains most of the default package and styling in the document.
 - `.latexmkrc` is a configuration file for `latexmk` (which is used to compile the document).
 - `biblio.bib` contains the bibliography in the `biblatex` format.
 - `build` directory contains all files generated during the compilation of the document.